1. Put together a team.

 For help with any and all of these steps go to eycarkansas.org and or contact me at email@example.com.

 Randall Curtis is the Ministry Developer for Young Adults and Youth for the Episcopal Church in Arkansas.
-He lives in Maumelle, AR with an amazing wife, brilliant daughter, two pugs, one hamster and five Russian Tortoises.
+He lives in North Little Rock Arkansas with a bunch of tortoises, a cockerpug and a giant miniature Australian Shepherd.